levi-nz/LunarClientSpoofer/README.md

 ## Developers
 Compiling is trivial.
 Simply clone, `gradlew setupDecompWorkspace`, `gradlew idea` (or `gradlew eclipse` for Eclipse users), `gradlew build`.
 You can use `gradlew genIntellijRuns` to generate run scripts for IntelliJ.\

+If you're using Linux, you'll need to use `./gradlew` instead of `gradlew`.
+You may also need to `chmod +x ./gradlew` to run it.

 This project uses Java 8, **not** Java 6.